28 Mini Rules That Have Drastically Simplified My Life

 26. Improve your mindset from scarcity to abundance

 At the heart of wanting to simplify your life is understanding that it’s all in your head.
 All the worry.
 All the overwhelm.
 All the busyness.
 All the confusion.
-If you do some internal work and improve your mindset (read these 7 steps to help you), you can really feel your life simplify without changing any of your outward circumstances.
+If you do some internal work and improve your mindset, you can really feel your life simplify without changing any of your outward circumstances.

 27. Ask, “How can I automate this?”

 Any time something comes your way, ask yourself, “How can I automate this?”
 It may be that you can’t, but by asking, you’ll eventually automate a lot more than you have automated now.
 It takes more time to set up the automation, but by investing that time now, you’ll save time later.
 Things are simpler this way.

 28. Start subtracting everywhere